 Last week, the Ethics & Religious Liberty Commission and The Gospel Coalition hosted the MLK50 Conference, which focused on the state of racial unity in the church and the culture 50 years after Martin Luther King Jr.’s death.
-I watched parts of the conference over their free livestream, and one of our EPM staff members, Kathy Norquist, watched all of it.
+I watched parts of the conference over their free livestream, and one of our EPM Board members, Kathy Norquist, watched all of it.
 She wrote this:

 I’m so glad Randy encouraged our staff to watch the livestream.
 If you’ve ever thought “I wish they would stop playing the race card” or “I’m glad racial discrimination is behind us” or “It wasn’t me personally who participated in the past so quit blaming us” then I urge you to watch these videos.
 You might not always like what’s being said or agree 100%, but go with an open mind and listen, listen, listen to these godly men and women who love Jesus and seek to live for Him.
 I had a lot of questions in my mind and most of them were answered through the panel discussions.
 I wish this conference could be repeated all over the U.S. as, I for one, would be there!

 I wholeheartedly agree.
 You can watch the videos on the TGC site.